grantjenks/python-sortedcontainers/docs/sorteddict.rst

 .. class:: SortedDict(*args, **kwargs)

    A :class:`SortedDict` provides the same methods as a :class:`dict`.
    Additionally, a :class:`SortedDict` efficiently maintains its keys in sorted order.
-Consequently, the :ref:`keys <SortedDict.keys>` method will return the keys in sorted order, the :ref:`popitem
-   <SortedDict.popitem>` method will remove the item with the highest
+Consequently, the :ref:`keys <SortedDict.keys>` method will return the keys in sorted order, the :ref:`popitem <SortedDict.popitem>` method will remove the item with the highest key, etc.

-   key, etc.
+   An optional *load* argument defines the load factor of the internal list used to maintain sort order.
+If present, this argument must come first and must be an integer.
+The default load factor of '100' works well for lists from tens to tens of millions of elements.
+Good practice is to use a value that is the cube root of the list size.
+With billions of elements, the best load factor depends on your usage.
+It's best to leave the load factor at the default until you start benchmarking.

    An optional *iterable* provides an initial series of items to populate the :class:`SortedDict`.
 Each item in the series must itself contain two items.
    The first is used as a key in the new dictionary, and the second as the key's value.
 If a given key is seen more than once, the last value associated with it is retained in the new dictionary.

    If keyword arguments are given, the keywords themselves with their associated values are added as items to the dictionary.
 If a key is specified both in the positional argument and as a keyword argument, the value associated with the keyword is retained in the dictionary.
 For example, these all return a dictionary equal to ``{"one": 2, "two": 3}``:

    * ``SortedDict(one=2, two=3)``
    * ``SortedDict({'one': 2, 'two': 3})``
    * ``SortedDict(zip(('one', 'two'), (2, 3)))``
    * ``SortedDict([['two', 3], ['one', 2]])``

    The first example only works for keys that are valid Python identifiers; the others work with any valid keys.

    :class:`SortedDict` implements the MutableMapping Abstract Base Class type.